greg-raven/Uncommon-Sense/_drafts/staging.md

 The only kind of freedom that the mob can imagine is freedom to annoy and oppress its betters, and that is precisely the kind that we mainly have.
 H. L. Mencken

+---
+title: "A complex system of checks and balances"
+layout: post
+categories:
+- Constitution
+tags:
+- Chad Walsh
+---

+From the utopian viewpoint, the United States Constitution is a singularly hard-bitten and cautious document, for it breathes the spirit of skepticism about human altruism and incorporates a complex system of checks, balances, and restrictions, so that everybody is holding the reins on everybody else.